Ch-Adrian/Platform-for-learning-Rust/README.md

 If You want to use docker You have to install\
 only docker and run relevant command.

-### To run docker for student side:
+### To run docker for teacher:
 For the first time under windows or linux run:\
+`docker-compose build backend frontend`\
+and next You can just run:\
+`docker-compose up backend frontend`

+### To run docker for student:
+For the first time under windows or linux run:\
 `docker-compose build backend frontend-student`\
-next time You can just run:\
+and next You can just run:\
 `docker-compose up backend frontend-student`

-### To run docker for teacher side:
-For the first time under windows or linux run:\
-`docker-compose build backend frontend`\
-next time You can just run:\
-`docker-compose up backend frontend`

 Afterwards open web browser and go to link:\
 http://localhost:3000